trey/words/_posts/2015-01-25-a-holiday-journey.md

 So I stepped away from the computer.
 When my mind is raging, I do not think clearly.
 I walked away and went home and did things with my hands.
 I wrapped Christmas gifts.

 Today, I started off with a renewed desire to follow this rathole of a prototype one level deeper; I decided to create an API for my prototype using [Django REST framework][drf].
-I still think this may be a complete waste of my time, but there's something about Django that still grabs me [after all these years][django-designer-initiative].
+I still think this may be a complete waste of my time, but there's something about Django that still grabs me after all these years.
 Being able to hack a few things together and get an [administration interface][django-admin] is like magic.
 And now, being able to do that and, seemingly, create a RESTful API is yet another level of magic.

 As I take the time to ramble on in this blog post, I'm trying to be accepting of where this week-long journey has taken me and not be ashamed or frustrated with myself.
 Now I know myself a little bit better.
 I know what I'd do when given free reign over my time with no restriction on being "productive" or profitable.
 Maybe I would do things differently if given the opportunity again [^differently], but I have gotten a lot of stuff into my psyche that wasn't there before.
 I have a deeper understanding of a lot of technologies and, even though I don't fully understand them, [^no] I know better now what clicks with me and feels right.